JoshFagan/sphero_toolbox/README.md

     * E.x. going forward for N seconds, but performing a turn angle when client specifies
 ### Low Level Developemental Steps
 - [ ] Clear OLED after "clear all"
-- [ ] Make getting sensor information happen with service and matlab interface
+- [ ] Make getting sensor information happen with service and MATLAB interface
 - [ ] Update input validation (setdrivespeed at least) to require integer
 - [ ] Reinitialize specified sensor
 - [ ] Put bot IDs in separate file and have it imported from sphero.m